Are you planning to install WordPress on the DigitalOcean droplet to get tremendous performance at a low cost?

 Now you can use your domain name to see your WordPress website.

-And you can go to “https://yourdomain.com/wp-admin” to access your WordPress admin area with the user name and password you created earlier.
+And you can go to “https://yourdomain.com/wp-admin” to access your WordPress admin area with the username and password you created earlier.

-Yes, it may take time to install and configure WordPress on DigitalOcean, but it’s totally worth it.
+Yes, it may take some time to install and configure WordPress on DigitalOcean, but it’s totally worth it.